cvwjensen/springbootcourse/persistence/persistence/README.md

 ### Exercise 5: Make unit tests (@DataJpaTest) to try out the repositories
 - Make a new test class for testing the repositories
 - Add the three repositories using @Autowired
+- Also add an EntityManager - this is necessary when running unit test to be able to force Hibernate to remove entities from memory and reload them upon request.
+Otherwise entity relations are not hydrated.
+  Use `@Autowired EntityManager em;`
 - Define the following entities:
 ```java
     final Student josh = Student.builder().name("Josh").build();